mui/material-ui/ROADMAP.md

 Yes, it does.
 You can have a look at [this presentation](https://github.com/oliviertassinari/a-journey-toward-better-style) for more details.

-## What does it mean to migrate a component?
-Should we discuss each one of them first?

-Migrating a component to the `v1-beta` branch isn't just a style migration.
-We think that it's our best opportunity to clear the API and improve the implementation of the components.
-@nathanmarks ended up fixing a lot of long standing issues in the process.

-Yes, it would much better to discuss an action plan for each of them that would save us considerable time compared to blindly following a wrong path.
-We should answer the following questions:
-- What will the API look like?
-- What trade-offs are we going to make?
-- What features will be implemented?

-That conversation could start on one of the following [issues](https://github.com/mui-org/material-ui/issues?q=is%3Aissue+is%3Aopen+label%3ARefactoring+label%3Anext).

-### How do I know if a component still needs to be migrated `v1-beta`?

-We have [some open issues](https://github.com/mui-org/material-ui/issues?q=is%3Aopen+is%3Aissue+label%3ARefactoring+label%3Av1) to **coordinate** the work toward the `v1.0.0` release.

-### How do I start migrating components to the `v1-beta` branch?

-Once we agree on the migration plan you're going to have to get your hands dirty.
-That's really up to you.
-At least, you going to have to:
-- clone the `v1-beta` branch
-- install the npm dependencies
-- play with the documentation site
-- write some documentation
-- write some tests (unit, integration, visual)

-### When do we intend to release `v1`?
+### When do we intend to release stable v1?

-We don't have an ETA for the release of the `v1`, however, we are going to try to follow this plan:
+We don't have an ETA for the release of the `v1`, however, we are going to try to follow this plan and hope for a Q1-Q2 2018 release:

 1. ~~We completely address the styling issue before moving from *alpha* to [*beta*](https://github.com/mui-org/material-ui/milestone/22).~~
 2. ~~We publish our first beta releases.~~
-3. We fix the last API inconsistencies (as we can make breaking changes without having to worry much).
-4. We merge the beta branch into master
+3. We merge the v1-beta branch into master
 5. We publish our first pre-releases, if all goes well, we move to the next step.
 6. We publish v1 🎉

-At that point, some features and components from the v0.x will be missing in the v1.
+At that point, some features and components from Material-UI v0.x will be missing in the v1.
 So, what about them?
 - First, both versions can be used at the same time, people can progressively migrate, one component at the time.
 - Then, **with the help of the community** and over time, we will support more and more components.
-- We would rather **support few use-cases very well and allow people to build on top of it** than many poorly.
+- We would rather **support few use-cases very well** and allow people to build on top of it **than many poorly**.

 ### Have we ever considered using the best libraries for each piece of functionality and provide only a wrapper for the UI?